thorwhalen/hf/README.md

 print(f"Description: {result.description[:80]}...")

 # Download and use it directly
-data = datasets[result]  # You can pass the DatasetInfo object directly
+data = hf.datasets[result]  # You can pass the DatasetInfo object directly
 ```

 Note that the `gated=False` was to make sure you get models that you have access to.